maze02/GETAQUOTE/README.md

 # Get Your Quote

-The application calculates a quote for the web features you would like.
+Find a quote for a web application, according to the web features you would like.
-It can also organise the quotes submitted in alphabetical order, in terms of selected features and the descending cost.
+Organise the quotes submitted in alphabetical order, in terms of the selected features and the descending cost.
 This was my submission for Sprint 7 at the IT Academy Cibernarium Course.

 ## Screenshots